 Charlotte Brontë, the only one of three novelist Brontë sisters to live past age 31, is born.

-Brontë, one of six siblings who grew up in a gloomy parsonage in the remote English village of Hawthorne, surrounded by the marshy moors of Yorkshire.
+Brontë, one of six siblings who grew up in a gloomy parsonage in the remote English village of Haworth, surrounded by the marshy moors of Yorkshire.
 Her mother died when she was five, and Charlotte, her two older sisters, and her younger sister Emily, were sent to Clergy Daughter’s School at Cowan Bridge in Lancashire.
-The cheap school featured unpalatable food, cold halls, and harsh discipline.
+The cheap school featured unpalatable food, cold halls and harsh discipline.
 Charlotte’s two older sisters died of illness while at school, and the grim institution found its way into her masterpiece Jane Eyre (1847).

 After their sisters’ deaths, Charlotte and Emily were brought home, where they and their remaining siblings, Anne and Branwell, amused themselves by making up elaborate stories about fantastical worlds.
 When the girls grew older, they all took governess positions in private homes, and from 1835 to 1838 Charlotte taught in a girls’ school.
 Meanwhile, she and Emily formed a plan to open their own school, and in 1842 the sisters went to Brussels to study languages and school administration.
 In Brussels, Charlotte fell in love with the married headmaster, an experience she used as the basis for her last novel, Villette (1853).
 Returning to the parsonage at Hawthorne, the sisters attempted to set up their own school but could not attract pupils.
 Meanwhile, their adored brother Branwell had become a heavy drinker and opium user.
 When Emily got him a job teaching with her at a wealthy manor, he lost both their positions after a tryst with the mother of the house.